mapbox/Fingertips/README.md

 Just drop in our replacement `UIWindow` subclass and your app will automatically determine when an external screen is available.
 It will show every touch on-screen with a nice partially-transparent graphic that automatically fades out when the touch ends.

 Fingertips requires iOS 5.0 or greater and ARC.
+It uses **no private API** and is safe for App Store submissions.

 ![](screenshot.gif)